rails/rails/guides/source/active_model_basics.md

 ### Callbacks

 `ActiveModel::Callbacks` gives plain ruby objects Active Record style callbacks.
-The callbacks allows you to hook into model lifecycle events, such as `before_update` and `after_create`, as well as to define custom logic to be executed at specific points in the model's lifecycle.
+The callbacks allow you to hook into model lifecycle events, such as `before_update` and `after_create`, as well as to define custom logic to be executed at specific points in the model's lifecycle.

 You can implement `ActiveModel::Callbacks` by following the steps below: